|Product Type:||Principal at Risk Note|

 Principal Amount x (Fixed Return + Additional Return)

-The amount payable on the Notes if they are automatically called by the Bank or at maturity will be calculated by the Calculation Agent in accordance with the formulae below:
+The amount payable on the Notes if they are automatically called by the Bank or at maturity will be calculated by the Calculation Agent in accordance with the formula below:

 Principal Amount + Variable Return